mapr-demos/flightdelayhol/readme.txt

 From the Sandbox command line :

-/opt/mapr/spark/spark-2.2.1/bin/spark-submit --packages graphframes:graphframes:0.5.0-spark2.1-s_2.11 --class graphx.Flight --master local[2]  mapr-spark-flightdelay-1.0.jar
+/opt/mapr/spark/spark-2.3.1/bin/spark-submit --packages graphframes:graphframes:0.5.0-spark2.1-s_2.11 --class graphx.Flight --master local[2]  mapr-spark-flightdelay-1.0.jar

-This will read  from the file mfs:///mapr/demo.mapr.com/data/uber.csv
+This will read  from the file mfs:///mapr/demo.mapr.com/data/flight.csv

 You can optionally pass the file as an input parameter   (take a look at the code to see what it does)

 _____________________________________________________________________
 Additional code examples not in book:

-Structured Streaming with MapR-ES and MapR-DB :
+Structured Streaming with MapR-ES and MapR Database :

 use the mapr command line interface to create a stream, a topic, get info and create a table:

-maprcli stream create -path /apps/stream -produceperm p -consumeperm p -topicperm p maprcli stream topic create -path /apps/stream -topic flights
+maprcli stream create -path /user/mapr/stream -produceperm p -consumeperm p -topicperm p maprcli stream topic create -path /user/mapr/stream -topic flights

-to get info on the ubers topic : maprcli stream topic info -path /apps/stream -topic flights
+to get info on the flights topic : maprcli stream topic info -path /user/mapr/stream -topic flights

-Create the MapR-DB Table which will get written to
+Create the MapR Database Table which will get written to

-maprcli table create -path /apps/flighttable -tabletype json -defaultreadperm p -defaultwriteperm p
+maprcli table create -path /user/maprflighttable -tabletype json -defaultreadperm p -defaultwriteperm p

 Run the Streaming code to publish events to the topic:

 java -cp ./mapr-spark-flightdelay-1.0.jar:`mapr classpath` streams.MsgProducer

-This client will read lines from the file in "/mapr/demo.mapr.com/data/uber.csv" and publish them to the topic /apps/uberstream:ubers.
+This client will read lines from the file in "/mapr/demo.mapr.com/data/flight.csv" and publish them to the topic /user/mapr/stream:flights.
 You can optionally pass the file and topic as input parameters <file topic>

 Optional: run the MapR Streams Java consumer to see what was published :